adedert/IANNWTF_FinalProject/README.md

 # IANNWTF_FinalProject

-## Introduction
-In this project we implemented a Deep-Q-Network and a Double Deep-Q-Network to solve the Lunar Lander Gym Environment.
+In this project we implemented a Deep-Q-Network and a Double Deep-Q-Network to solve the Lunar Lander Gym Environment by Farama.

 ## Lunar Lander Environment